cyaelcastro/Tsonot/README.md

 ## Project Description

-The project is a multimedia application that controls multimedia (Video, Pictures) or programs (Web browser) remotely.
+The project is an application that controls multimedia (Video, Pictures) or programs (Web browser) remotely.
 The main motivation is associate this project at [Hochob](https://github.com/hochob/hochob).
 Why in Hochob?
 Ts'onot is planned as a plugin to create an (even more) interactive experience.

 ## Supported Systems